 Once all the revisions are complete, the next thing you will do is send your final draft off to a professional writer for editing and proofreading.
 No good book can exist without good editing, so don’t shortcut this step, EVER.
 Why?
 The only thing that makes good writing better writing is better editing.
 The editing will also improve the flow of your book, and it will enhance the overall message of your book.
 Think of editing and proofreading like getting a second opinion.

 First off, it’s easy to jump back in and place an editing order with WriterAccess.
-They have a dedicated team of editors that go through your book with a fine-tooth comb checking for spelling, grammar, clarity, tone and style.
+They have a dedicated team of editors that go through your book with a fine-tooth comb checking for spelling, word choice, sentence structure, grammar, clarity, tone and style.

 Or another service I recommend is the professional writers at ProofreadNOW.com.
 With ProofreadNOW’s Level 1 service, two professional editors will read and review your book for clarity, as well as suggest changes and corrections.